 It is always surprising for someone as impatient as myself to have the patience to crochet or knit a blanket.
 Of course, I know a few people who use crocheting or knitting as a way of relaxing, a friend of mine calls her creations her anti-depressant blankets because she always feels a little better when she crochets or knits.
 For me, crocheting or knitting is almost meditative because it calms me and I really love how ‘brainless’ it is once you are familiar with the pattern.
 Blankets are NOT my favorite type of projects because of how long they usually take, but it is also the most satisfying when they are complete.
+I’ve also recently learned about memory t shirt quilts and the results are so amazing that it’s unlike anything I can achieve on my own – send them your old garments if you’re interested in receiving a custom and personal blanket.
+I mean, who doesn’t like having a custom photo blanket.
+They are super cute!
 After browsing through pinterest for some modern blanket patterns, I came across the pattern below and I knew I had to make it.
 I altered the color to match my living room (the original one is white and grey which is also beautiful), but my sofa is brown so I chose brown and beige instead.
 This blanket took me 2 months to complete, and a LOT of yarn.
+If I wanted something quick I could go and Create personalized photo blankets online instead.
 I didn’t splurge on my yarn (usually not on blankets) and it still costs around $60 on just material alone.
 That being said, the final product was a 200 cm X 150 cm blanket (so approximately 80″ x 60″), a good size for two to share on a sofa.
 My husband prefers this one than the other granny square blanket I made several years ago because of the ‘holes’ in the pattern; something about having his toes stuck in the blanket.
 This blanket mainly utilizes the granite stitch which is super close knit therefore no holes, super warm, but takes SUPER long to make.

 I’ve also included the link to the original pattern below.
 And for anyone who wants this blanket but doesn’t have the patience to make one yourself, I do offer crocheting services.
 Please visit my Etsy Store for more information!